realm/realm-dotnet/Tests/Benchmarks/PerformanceTests/README.md

 ## Running the benchmarks

 To run all tests, use `dotnet run -c Release -f net5.0 -- -f *`.
 To run only a subset of the tests, replace `*` with a regex that will match the tests you want to run.
 To list all benchmarks, use `dotnet run -c Release -f net5.0 -- --list`.
-Refere to [the docs](https://benchmarkdotnet.org/articles/guides/console-args.html) for a complete list of the supported arguments.
+Refer to [the docs](https://benchmarkdotnet.org/articles/guides/console-args.html) for a complete list of the supported arguments.

 ## Best practices